Ashwagandha (Withania somnifera dunal)

 Finally, it is also known to increase SOD (superoxide dismutase) activity and strengthen the immune system (Birla 2019).

-Ashwagandha for anxiety and stress
+Ashwagandha and stress

 Ashwagandha exhibits cholinergic activity.
 Indeed, it is thought to increase the activity of acetylcholine and of choline acetyltransferase (Schliebs 1997).